1/1st Btn 1914-1919

 Who We Are

-With an interest in the Cambridgeshire Regiment for more than 30 years, Cliff is a journalist who has also researched many of the county's war memorials and the stories of soldiers who fought in the First World War.
+With an interest in the Cambridgeshire Regiment for nearly 40 years, Cliff is a journalist who has also researched many of the county's war memorials and the stories of soldiers who fought in the First World War.
 He is a long-time member of the Western Front Association and former chairman of its Cambridgeshire branch.

-Felix has had a lifelong interest in military history and has a background in vintage aviation, photography, military antiques and collectables.
-He has been researching the Cambridgeshire Regiment for over fifteen years and also specialises in the research of First World War soldiers especially those associated with the county of Cambridgeshire.
+Felix works as a museum custodian and local historian and has a background in vintage aviation, photography and military antiques and collectables.
+He has been researching the Cambridgeshire Regiment for nearly twenty years and also specialises in the research of First World War soldiers especially those associated with the county of Cambridgeshire.
 He regularly gives talks and presentations on the Cambridgeshire Regiment as well as organising museum events.
 He is a member of the Orders and Medals Research Society.

 Robin is a chartered academic librarian at the University of Cambridge and is an ex member of D (Cambridgeshire) Company, VI (Vol) Battalion, The Royal Anglian Regiment.
 He has been researching the history and men of the Cambridgeshire Regiment for over twenty years and has a particular interest in military medals.
 He is a member of the Orders and Medals Research Society, with a focus on collecting medals awarded to the Cambridgeshire Regiment for gallantry and long service.